Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] use git show ref/push-notifications
 - [ ] use git show push-notifications
-- [x] use git show head/refs/push-notifications <<--chose thise one not sure though!
+- [x] use git show head/refs/push-notifications <<--chose this one not sure though!
 - [ ] use git show refs/head/push-notifications

 #### Q25.
 Your team lead needs a list of all commits that will be moved before you perform a rebase.
 Which command can you use to access that information?